 - 1. To apply fundamental algorithmic ideas to process data. - 2.
 Learn to apply hypotheses and data into actionable predictions. - 3.
 To provide an understanding of R language. - 4.
 To split the input data set into independent chunks that is processed in a completely parallel manner. - 5.
-To analyse and communicate the findings effectively using visualization techniques.
+Document and transfer the results and effectively communicate the findings using visualization techniques.